Ana Flood, Isabelle Bergman and Lily Anderson

 “An explosion?
 Are any of the workers seriously hurt?”
 I questioned in disbelief.
 It was uncommon for any type of disaster to occur in Imperium.
 Let alone sound the siren of death.

 Alfie’s gaze met mine as he recalled, “Well, as soon as the explosion happened, my parents and I rushed over to help the injured.
 But, when we arrived, there was just huge debris scattered all over the ground and the factory was practically engulfed in flames.
-Then, the sirens came, a feeble sign of hope.
-We wanted to keep scouring the ruins, but the government’s guardsmen forced us out.
-So, I immediately came to see you.
+Obviously, we wanted to keep scouring the ruins, you know, for survivors.
+But, the government’s guardsmen came and forced us out.
+As we were leaving, the sirens came.
+A feeble sign of hope.
+So, I ran halfway across the city to see you.
 To tell you,” he suddenly paused.
 It’s almost as if he knew his next few words would eventually shatter the little hope I had left.

 Alfie’s tentative eyes watched me pace around the small room and he continued with hesitation, “Ya Ling, I saw it with my own eyes.
 The plant is destroyed.
 There are no survivors.”